moding-il/bizdoc.core/README.md

 </form>
 ```

-The formGroup maps the the form declared in the .ts file, while the input maps the the subject form control.
+The formGroup attributes maps to the form declared in .ts file, while the input maps the the subject form control.

 See Angular [reactive forms](https://angular.io/guide/reactive-forms) on how to handle forms and validations.

 You can embed BizDoc components in your form.
-Components include `Select`, `Autocomplete`, `CombinationPicker`, `CombinationPool`, `TimePicker` and `AddressInput`.
+Components can be `Select`, `Autocomplete`, `CombinationPicker`, `CombinationPool`, `TimePicker` and `AddressInput`.

 ```html
 <mat-form-field>